davidparamo12/Where-to-put-a-restaurant-in-the-USA-/README.md

   2. Google Maps Data
     * All U.S. businesses: 11 JSON files merged and filtered by latitude/longitude.
-    * New Jersey folder: 13 JSON files merged into a single Parquet file for efficient processing.
+    * New Jersey folder of the reviews: 13 JSON files merged into a single Parquet file for efficient processing.

   3. Yelp Data
     * Business file (Pickle format): filtered by latitude/longitude.
     * Review file (JSON): partitioned for processing.
+It is the biggest file of the dataset.
+    * Tip (JSON): This will help us understand what is lacking in the food category in order to give valuable feedback to the investor.

-  4. Exploratory Data Analysis (EDA) for each dataset; Google and Yelp.
+  5. Exploratory Data Analysis (EDA) for each dataset; Google and Yelp.

-  5. Reducing the data to SALEM and Fast Food Category.
+  6. Reducing the data to SALEM and Fast Food Category.
+Understand why this is our goal.

-  6. Machine Learning
+  7. Machine Learning

-  7. Insights
+  8. Insights

 ## NOTEBOOKS

 The notebooks for ETL, EDA and ML are avaible in the repository.
 Any questions, please contact the repository owner.

 ## MACHINE LEARNING